MicrosoftDocs/xamarin-docs/docs/ios/internals/xib-code-generation.md

 The Apple Interface Builder tool ("IB") can be used to design user interfaces visually.
 The interface definitions created by IB are saved in **.xib** files.
 Widgets and other objects in **.xib** files may be given a "class identity", which can be a custom user-defined type.
-This allows you you customize the behavior of widgets and to write custom widgets.
+This allows you to customize the behavior of widgets and to write custom widgets.

 These user classes are normally subclasses of UI controller classes.
-These have *outlets* (analogous to properties) and *actions* (analogous to events) that can be connected to interface objects.
+They have *outlets* (analogous to properties) and *actions* (analogous to events) that can be connected to interface objects.
 At runtime, when the IB file is loaded, the objects are created, and the outlets and actions are